sts10/sts10.github.io/_posts/2017-06-27-keepassxc-setup-guide.md

 ### Generating a long, random passphrase for your master password

-We can also use KeePassXC's built-in password generator to generate random passphrases to be used as our master password.
+We can also use KeePassXC’s built-in password generator to generate a random passphrase to be used as our master password.
 Since you actually have to type in this password, we're going to generate as passphrase rather than a password.

 To change the master password of an existing KeePass database, go to the "Database" menu and select "Change master key".
 Next click the black die icon to generate a new random passphrase.